boxblinkracer/cypress-testrail/README.md

 ```

 That's it!
 When you now run tests based on Gherkin documents, the TestRail integration will automatically send the results to TestRail.

+#### 6.4 Get data of new TestRail runs

+When using the "Create Run Mode", the integration will now create a new file called **created_run.json**.
+This is immediately created after the run was created in TestRail and contains data such as the ID, name and more.

+You can use this file to immediately read and use data of the created run in other steps of your CI pipeline, while Cypress is running.

 ### 7. Variables